-You wouldn’t hire an uncertified contractor to build your properties, so why would you settle for less when it comes to a crucial tax strategy?
-A cost segregation study is a complex blend of engineering and tax law that requires specialized expertise to be done correctly.
-The firm you choose will directly influence your tax liability and your audit risk.
-To protect your assets and maximize your returns, you need a provider with a proven history, a meticulous process, and the credentials to back it up.
-Let’s explore the key qualifications and questions you should be asking to filter through the noise and find the best cost segregation study providers for your specific needs.
+You wouldn’t hire an uncertified contractor to build your properties, so why would you settle for less with a crucial tax strategy?
+A cost segregation study is a complex blend of engineering and tax law, and it requires specialized expertise to be done correctly.
+The cost segregation study provider you choose directly impacts your tax liability and audit risk.
+To protect your assets and maximize your returns, you need a partner with a proven history and the credentials to back it up.
+I’ll show you the key qualifications and questions to ask to find the right fit.

 Key Takeaways